tayganr/purviewdemo/README.md

-# Azure Purview Demo Environment
+# Microsoft Purview Demo Environment
-This repository includes instructions on how to automate the deployment of a pre-populated Azure Purview demo environment.
+This repository includes instructions on how to automate the deployment of a pre-populated Microsoft Purview demo environment.

 ## Prerequisites